kdawg1232/Memo/instructions/PLANNING.md

 # Planning.md

 ## 🧭 Project Overview
 **Audio Geo-Pinning** is a location-based voice journaling app that lets users drop short audio memos at specific physical locations on a map.
 These memos are viewable and listenable by anyone who visits that spot virtually.
-It’s like geocaching meets podcasting — leave your thoughts, stories, or tips where they matter most.
+It's like geocaching meets podcasting — leave your thoughts, stories, or tips where they matter most.

 ## 🎯 MVP Goals (24-Hour Build)
 Build a minimum viable version that supports: